zaccesss/zaccesss/README.md

 *Plus gaming and hardware ecosystems I interact with: Steam, PlayStation Network, Unity, Unreal, Ubisoft, nVIDIA, EA, AMD.*

 ---
+## 🎯 What I Am Looking For

+I am seeking **internships, placements and work experience** across engineering and tech.

+My long term goal is to build a career where **intelligent software and efficient hardware solve real problems** at scale.

+If you value someone who **learns fast, thinks deeply, adapts quickly and contributes well both independently and in a team**, I would be happy to connect, collaborate and one day join your team.

+---

 ## 🚀 Projects